rfjakob/eme/README.md

 Encryption for Shared Storage Media*
 IEEE, Dec 2008
 http://siswg.net/index2.php?option=com_docman&task=doc_view&gid=156&Itemid=41
 Note: This is a draft version.
-The final version not freely available and must be bought from IEEE.
+The final version is not freely available and must be bought from IEEE.